ArdusJax/maze-solver/README.md

 # Maze Solver

-This exercise is to program a maze solver using recursion.
-When going watching the class the solution was presented in TypeScript.
-I wanted to see what the solution would be in Rust.
+This was an exercise that was done in TypeScript for a Frontend Masters class called "The Last Algorithms Course You'll need".
+The course is taught by none other than ThePrimeagen!
+I love the course.

+I decided to implement the solution to this exercise using Rust.

 This isn't optimized in any way, just a fun exercise.

 ## Object of the Exercise